en

 Mimo Jinja Hydrandreas

-Mimo Jinja hydrangeas
+Floating hydrangeas at Mimo Jinja

 Mimo Jinja (御裳神社)

-Best Time: Beginning to middle of June
+Best Time: early to mid-June

 Entry Fee: Free